bryanpaget/ZonePresentationNovember2025/content/slides-en.md

 - Analyzes detected anomalies using an LLM
 - Produces basic reports

-> From data collection to AI-assisted reporting - fully automated.
+> From data collection to AI-assisted reporting, fully automated.

 ---